postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 [![Error state](https://assets.postman.com/postman-docs/error-state-v2.jpg)](https://assets.postman.com/postman-docs/error-state-v2.jpg)

 > You may occasionally experience sync conflicts between Postman and its servers, particularly when you work as part of a team: [Postman will prompt you to resolve any conflicts that occur](/docs/collaborating-in-postman/using-workspaces/conflicts/)

-## Sign Out

-If you choose to sign out, Postman deletes your data from the local instance of the app.

-Don’t worry, Postman restores all your data from the cloud when you sign in, and enables other users to use it without your data clashing.

-When you reload, Postman automatically retrieves the most recent and up-to-date version of your collections.

 ## Disabling sync